jasour/Non-Gaussian_Risk-Bounded_TrajOpt/ReadMe.md

 # 2. Existing Methods

-Existing approaches to address risk bounded trajectory optimization problems either are limited to to particular classes of models and uncertainties such as Gaussian linear problems or rely on sampling-based methods.
+Existing approaches to address risk bounded trajectory optimization problems either are limited to particular classes of models and uncertainties such as Gaussian linear problems or rely on sampling-based methods.

 ![myImage](https://github.com/jasour/Non-Gaussian_Risk-Bounded_TrajOpt/blob/main/Animations/Uncertainty_Propagation.gif)